top of page

 Fancy taking a break from the hustle and bustle of the city?
 There’s definitely no shortage of gorgeous destinations across NSW… and many of them are best enjoyed from the comfort of canvas.
 That’s right: Camping.
 It’s without a doubt one of the best ways to really enjoy Australia’s natural, rugged wilderness.

 But what if you’ve never been camping before?
-Firstly, don’t panic!
-Every camper has to start somewhere.
-Secondly, check out our handy survival guide below that will cover all the basic essentials:
+Every camper has to start somewhere so check out this handy survival guide below that will cover all the basic essentials:

 If you turn up at your campsite and it’s absolutely nothing like you expected, you might have a difficult time adjusting to the environment.
 So do a bit of research before you go so that you know what to expect.
 For example, does the campsite have power?
 Are there showers and toilets?
 Are there any activities or shops nearby, or are you pretty much in the middle of nowhere?
 Campsite websites are good for information, and National Park Authority websites may have some useful area info, too.